Hagerstown Owls: 1954–1955: Hagerstown Packets

 Hagerstown re-affiliated themselves with the Washington Senators and named themselves the Packets for the 1954 season.
 The name was a reference to the Fairchild C-82 Packet military transport aircraft built in Hagerstown during the 1940s.
 Al Bennett had an outstanding season, leading the Piedmont League with an ERA of 2.35 and 162 strikeouts.
 Bennett was selected to the 1954 Piedmont League End of Season All-Star Team.
 Antonio Garcia tied Bennett for the most team wins with 14.
 Wayne Crawford had a .331 batting average in 139 games, while Crawford "Miff" Davidson slugged 23 home runs to lead the Packets.
 The youngest player on the team was 19-year-old pitcher Pedro Ramos.
 He only had a 4-2 record in 13 appearances for Hagerstown.
 However, he would go to the major leagues in 1955 and eventually become a major league all-star in 1959.
 The Packets finished in fifth place with a 65-74 record, missing the playoffs by 5 games.

 The last season for the Packets and the Piedmont League came in 1955.
 In response to declining attendance, the Packets offered 1955 season tickets to 70 home games for ten dollars plus one dollar tax.
 Miff Davidson led the Piedmont League in its final season with 103 runs scored and 164 hits.
 Davidson also pounded 30 home runs while accumulating a .338 batting average, leading the team in both categories.
 Davidson was selected as the Owls' Most Valuable Player (MVP) in 1955, repeating from the previous year.
 Davidson was the only player to have repeated as team MVP.
 Bobby Lee Brown's 15 wins led the team, as did his 192 innings pitched and 3.33 ERA.
 Hagerstown finished in sixth place, 16 games behind the first place Newport News Dodgers.
 Even though he hit only .256 in 1955, another notable player was Bob Allison.
 The two-time Major League All-Star would help found the Bob Allison Ataxia Research Center at the University of Minnesota in 1990.
 On February 20, 1956, the Packets and the Piedmont League went out of existence.

 Aftermath

 Hagerstown was without a professional team until 1981 when Lou Eliopulos began the era of Hagerstown Suns baseball.
 The Baltimore Orioles affiliate competed in the Carolina League, winning the league championship in its inaugural season.
-Municipal Stadium is still being used by the Suns to this day.
 The affiliation between a Washington major league franchise and a Hagerstown minor league franchise that ended in 1955 with the Packets' dissolution was re-established in 2007 when the Hagerstown Suns began an affiliation with the Washington Nationals.